JadedPigeon/Zudoku/README.md

 7. Validate board when all cells are filled
 8. Highlight currently selected number
 9. Display success/failure message when all cells are filled
+10. Implemented difficulty system

 # To-do
 - Consider if I can even actually implement a note system
 - Do I want to keep the current number selected when a new game starts?
 Currently goes back to 1
 - Optional styling options ie nightmode
+- Warn the user if they have more than one number in the same 3x3 grid
+- Add timer